golanlevin/ExperimentalCapture/docs/portraits_3_indirect_portrait.md

 # Portraits (III): The Indirect Portrait

+This page is concerned with *proxy portraiture*.
 Artists use *indirect means* to capture or depict their subject.

 * [Portrait of Ross](#portrait-of-ross)
 * [Lipsticks](#lipsticks)